jackyycchan/simple-php-interview-test/README.md

-# ThreeUK technical interivew
+# Technical interivew
-This is a simple program for displaying quote information to client
+This is a simple program for displaying quote information to client, and be finished within 3 hours time limit

 # Prerequisite
 - PHP 7.0.0+